buepro/typo3-pizpalue_distribution-base/README.md

       "typo3/cms-recycler": "^11.5",
       "typo3/cms-redirects": "^11.5"
       ```
-      > NOTE: Just add the needed packages.
+      > NOTE: Just use the needed packages.
 In many projects just `buepro/typo3-pizpalue` and
-      `buepro/typo3-container-elements` are used.
+      `buepro/typo3-container-elements` are required.

    2. Add repository for site package
       ```